 Across the courtyard is the Abbey Barn.
 It is one of only a handful of ‘Tithe’ Barns left in Somerset.
 It was built in the 14th Century to store ‘tithes’, a form of rent from the surrounding farms.
 Farmers were required to pay 10% of their crops to the church and this particular one was paid to Glastonbury Abbey.

 A Great Place to stop for a cuppa and a piece of cake

 My next stop was the Grain Store café, which is run by the owners of Glastonbury’s Abbey Tea Rooms in Magdalene Street (see my post ‘Tor’s Tour of the Tor’ for more!).
 There was a good selection on the menu and I chose a large, hot cappuccino and a tasty cheese scone.

 If you just want a cuppa and cake or lunch you are welcome to drop-in to the cafe even if you aren’t visiting the museum.
 They are open year-round, Tues – Sun 10.00 am – 5.00 pm (last orders 4.30 pm) so it’s perfect if you are going for an afternoon walk up the Tor.

-Within the museum is an award winning learning centre which hosts events all year around.
+Within the museum is an award-winning learning centre that hosts events all year around.
 There are also a series of special exhibitions throughout the year.
 From now until the 2nd June 2018 there is ‘Echoes of War: The Somerset Countryside 1914–1918’.
-Using objects, archive documents and photographs, the exhibition reveals how the First World War profoundly changed the county’s rural communities.
+Using objects, archive documents, and photographs, the exhibition reveals how the First World War profoundly changed the county’s rural communities.